linuxserver/docker-documentation/general/running-our-containers.md

 First, you need to configure `/etc/subuid` and `/etc/subgid`.

-You can configure both files using `usermod`, however, for educational purposes we will show how to do it manually (it's really not that hard ;)).
+You can configure both files using `usermod`, however, for educational purposes we will do it manually (it's really not that hard ;)).

 Logged in as root and using your favorite text editor, create and open `/etc/subuid` and enter the following: